-To help you and your family settle into the Williamtown region, here's a quick guide to local services and amenities.
+To help you and your family settle into the region, here's a quick services guide.
 AAF BASE WILLIAMTOWN is in the Port Stephens region, about 30km north of Newcastle and 180km north of Sydney.
 Many Williamtown personnel live in the Port Stephens Council area.
-Other surrounding local government areas include: City of Newcastle 02 4974 2000, newcastle.nsw.gov.au Maitland City Council 02 4934 9700, maitland.nsw.gov.au Dungog Shire Council 02 4995 7777, dungog.nsw.gov.au Midcoast Council 02 7955 7777, midcoast.nsw.qov.au.
+Surrounding local government areas include: City of Newcastle 02 4974 2000, newcastle.nsw.gov.au Maitland City Council 02 4934 9700, maitland.nsw.gov.au Dungog Shire Council 02 4995 7777, dungog.nsw.gov.au Midcoast Council 02 7955 7777, midcoast.nsw.gov.au.
 PORT STEPHENS COUNCIL Administration offices: 116 Adelaide Street, Raymond Terrace, open 8.30am-5pm Monday to Friday.
 Call 02 4988 0255 (including after-hours emergency), portstephens.nsw.gov.au.
 PUBLIC TRANSPORT Trains run from Sydney and the Central Coast, and from Maitland and the Hunter region, to the Newcastle Interchange.
 From there a light rail runs to Newcastle Beach, stopping at Queens Wharf for the Stockton ferry.
-See transportnsw.info/regions/newcastle-hunter for maps and timetables.
+Newcastle has a good public bus network.
+See transportnsw.info/regions/ newcastle-hunter for maps and timetables.
 Various bus lines operate throughout the region.
 The Newcastle Transport website (newcastletransport.info) has information on Newcastle buses and ferries, while Hunter Valley Buses (cdcbus.com.au) and Port Stephens Coaches (pscoaches.com.au) cover the regional areas.
 AIRPORT Newcastle Airport shares a runway with Williamtown RAAF.
-It is serviced by Jetstar, Virgin Australia, QantasLink, Bonza, Link Airways, FlyPelican and Eastern Air Services, with direct flights to Adelaide, Ballina, Brisbane, Cairns, Canberra, Cobar, Gold Coast, Lord Howe Island, Melbourne, Narrabri, Sunshine Coast, Sydney and Whitsundays Coast.
-Two public bus companies provide services to and from the airport.
-Hunter Valley Buses run to and from East Maitland, Raymond Terrace, Newcastle and Lemon Tree Passage.
-For timetables and information see cdcbus.com.au or phone 131 500.
-Port Stephens Coaches connect to the Newcastle Interchange up to 11 times a day and service the Nelson Bay area.
-For timetables and information visit pscoaches.com.au or phone 02 4982 2940.
-Parking is available at the airport from \$8/hour or \$50/day.
-For flights and other information, see newcastleairport.com.au.
+It is serviced by Jetstar, Virgin Australia, Qantas, Link Airways, FlyPelican and Eastern Air Services, with direct flights to Adelaide, Ballina, Brisbane, Cairns, Canberra, Cobar, Gold Coast, Lord Howe Island, Melbourne, Narrabri and Sydney.
+The airport is serviced by two bus companies.
+For timetables and information see cdcbus.com.au and pscoaches.com.au, or download the Tripview app.
+Parking is available at the airport from \$9/hour or \$60/day.
+For flights and other airport information, see newcastleairport.com.au.

-To learn more about the airport and its expansion plans, see page 30.
+To learn more about the airport and its expansion plans, see page 28.